Pim van Lommel

-Pim van Lommel (born 15 March 1943) is a Dutch cardiologist, author and researcher in the field of near-death studies.
+Pim van Lommel (born 15 March 1943) is a Dutch cardiologist, author, and researcher associated with studies of near-death experiences.

 Education and career

-He studied medicine at Utrecht University, specializing in cardiology.
-He worked as a cardiologist at the Rijnstate Hospital, Arnhem, for 26 years (1977-2003).
-In 1988 he launched a prospective study of near-death experiences that spanned 10 Dutch hospitals.
-344 survivors of cardiac arrest were included in the study.
-In 2001, his large-scaled prospective study of near-death experiences after cardiac arrest was published in the medical journal The Lancet.
-In 2007, the first (Dutch) edition of his bestseller Consciousness Beyond Life: The Science of the Near-Death Experience, was published.
+Van Lommel studied medicine at Utrecht University and specialized in cardiology.
+He worked as a cardiologist at Rijnstate Hospital in Arnhem for 26 years (1977–2003).

+In 1988, he initiated a prospective study of near-death experiences across ten Dutch hospitals, involving 344 survivors of cardiac arrest.
+In 2001, results from this study were published in The Lancet.

+In 2007, the first (Dutch) edition of his book Consciousness Beyond Life: The Science of the Near-Death Experience was published; an English-language edition appeared subsequently.